-Regulation Legal Requirements Status of Compliance Details of Compliance/ Non-Compliance c) Lifting appliances and gear (Chapter VII) - testing, safe load indicators, ropes С Mobile cranes are equipped with fire extinguishers.
-The project uses mobile cranes, d-shackle, wire rope and chain pulley blocks on site as a part of lifting appliances and gears.
-The contractor has maintained a valid TPI certificate for lifting appliances and gears which were reviewed which were d) Reporting of Accidents С satisfactory.
-The project had a system to record all incidents, accidents, and dangerous occurrences occurred on the site.
+Regulation Legal Requirements Status of Compliance Details of Compliance/ Non-Compliance Mobile cranes are not equipped with fire extinguishers. c) Lifting appliances and gear (Chapter VII) - testing, safe load indicators, ropes С The project uses mobile cranes, d-shackle, wire rope and chain pulley blocks on site as a part of lifting appliances and gears.
+The contractor has maintained a valid TPI certificate for lifting appliances and gears which were reviewed which were satisfactory. d) Reporting of Accidents С The project had a system to record all incidents, accidents, and dangerous occurrences occurred on the site.
 These incidents were recorded in prescribed format where they were investigated for the root cause of the event and feasible preventive / corrective measures were taken with the aim to avoid reoccurrence of that incident.
 It was reported that the project did not have any first aid or serious incident since commencement.
 The EHS team had also reported near miss and had recorded 5 near misses till date. e) Medical examination - crane operators, exposure to special occupational hazard С The Contractor ensures that a pre-employment medical examination is done for all the workers working in site.
-Records of medical examination of workers were reviewed which were found to be satisfactory.
-2. Fire NOC from Municipal Corporation under the Development Control Regulations a) Obtaining Provisional Fire NOC at the time of obtaining Commencement Certificate from the Municipal Corporation С The project has obtained a Provisional Fire NOC vide Application Pin no. 211162934 dated 09/03/2022 for the BIO CNG Plant from Additional Divisional Fire Officer, Department of Local Government, Punjab Bureau of Investment Promotion.
-3. Central Electricity Authority (Measures relating to Safety and Electric Supply) Regulations, 2010 a) General safety requirements for: Electric supply lines and apparatus safety Cut-out Earthed terminal С The Company has obtained a temporary electrical line connection from Punjab State Power Corporation Limited (PSPCL) for construction phase.
-In addition to this the project has three (3) DG sets for power backup.
-Two DG sets were used on feedstock land (opposite to site), and one is used within the
+Records of medical examination of workers were reviewed which were satisfactory.
+2. Fire NOC from Municipal Corporation under the Development Control Regulations a) Obtaining Provisional Fire NOC at the time of obtaining Commencement Certificate from the Municipal Corporation С The project has obtained a Provisional Fire NOC dated 09/03/2022 for the BIO CNG Plant from Additional Divisional Fire Officer, Department of Local Government, Punjab Bureau of Investment Promotion.

+3. Central Electricity a) General safety requirements for: PC The Company has obtained a temporary electrical line connection Authority (Measures Electric supply lines and apparatus from Punjab State Power Corporation Limited (PSPCL) for relating to Safety and safety construction phase.
+In addition to this the project has three Electric Supply) - Cut-out (3) DG sets for power backup.
+Two DG sets were used on Regulations, 2010 - Earthed terminal feedstock land (opposite to site), and one was on the is used